blockspacer/fuchsia-cobalt/README.md

 This directory contains the code for Cobalt's Encoder, which is a client library whose job is to encode Observations using one of several privacy-preserving encodings, and send Envelopes to the Shuffler using gRPC.

+### src/logger
+This directory contains the code for Cobalt 1.0's Logger, which is a client library whose job is to encode Observation2s using one of several privacy-preserving encodings, and send Envelopes to the shuffler.

 ### src/registry
 This directory contains the implementation of Cobalt's config registration